Missing man with Alzheimer’s now safe thanks to preschooler

 FAYETTEVILLE, Ark.
-(KNWA/KFTA) — Fayetteville police and firefighters paid a special visit to a local pre-school to thank a five-year-old for helping save a missing man with Alzheimer’s Disease.
+(KNWA/KFTA) — Police and firefighters paid a special visit to a preschool in Arkansas to thank a 5-year-old for helping save a missing man with Alzheimer’s disease.

 “There have been extensive efforts made to locate the gentleman, but we just hadn’t found him yet,” said Lt.
 Scott Carlton with the Fayetteville Police Department.
 “Darkness was moving out on us.
 We had rainfall coming in, and we had done everything we could to put the information out to the public to try to find him.”

 Lt.
 Carlton and his team decided the next step was to ask around a nearby neighborhood.
-When they got to Ezekiel McCulley’s door, he told them he saw a man out in the woods while at recess that day.
+When they got to the door of Ezekiel McCulley, 5, he told them he saw a man out in the woods while at recess that day.

 “I saved someone just off my eyes,” said Ezekiel.

-Ezekiel said he was both excited and scared when speaking with the police, but he is so glad he did.
+Ezekiel said he was both excited and scared when speaking with the police, but he’s glad he did.

-“The cops ended up coming back and knocking on our door,” said Ezekiel’s mom, Brittany McCulley.
+“The cops ended up coming back and knocking on our door,” said Brittany McCulley, Ezekiel’s mom.
 “They told us they found him and that it was due to his tip.
 They asked if they could take a picture with him and he has just been so excited since.”

 Lt.
 Carlton said Ezekiel is the hero of the day.